DysonParra/proj-all-vias-back-front-mysql-java-angular/README.md

   The consumer url is http://127.0.0.1:8080/api/v1/agent-type/pages?page={{pageNumber}}&size={{pageSize}}

 - Save entity
-  POST request that save in the database a entity of type AgentType with the fields specified in the body as JSON.
+  POST request that save in the database an entity of type AgentType with the fields specified in the body as JSON.
   The consumer url is http://127.0.0.1:8080/api/v1/agent-type

-- Udapte entity
+- Update entity
-  PUT request that update in the database a entity of type AgentType with id specified in the url and the fields specified in the body as JSON.
+  PUT request that update in the database an entity of type AgentType with id specified in the url and the fields specified in the body as JSON.
   The consumer url is http://127.0.0.1:8080/api/v1/agent-type/{{id}}

 - Get entity